LUAN-Peter/studyNotes/docs/algorithm/dualPointer.md

 > Pointer stores the address value of data.
 In other words, it points to the location of the target data.

-Sometimes we can use dual pointers(or two pointers) to simplify calculation.
+Sometimes we can use dual pointers(or two pointers) to simplify the calculation.
 There are 2 kinds of techniques most widely used.
-The one is **Fast-Slow Pointers**, the other is **Collided Pointers**.
-But anyway, they just move in different direction, and the nature still not change.
+The one is **Fast-Slow Pointers**.
+The other is **Collided Pointers**.
+But anyway, they just move in a different direction, and nature still does not change.

 ## Trapping Rain Water
 [to LeetCode 42][1]